Preparation of Buffer Distilled Water at pH 7.2

 5. Use and Storage: Use the water buffered to pH 7.2 to prepare the Giemsa working solution.
 Store the prepared buffered water in a cool place away from direct sunlight.
 Use a dark bottle or a clear glass bottle wrapped in brown paper to prevent bacterial, fungal, and algal growth.
 Check continuously for contamination and do not keep the buffer solution for more than 7 days to avoid a change in pH and to prevent contamination.

-See also The pH of Tap Water in Ottawa, Canada: Understanding the Alkaline Landscape
+See also The pH of Tap Water in France: Ensuring Safe and Balanced Drinking Water

 Important Notes